Our First Cruise From Barcelona

 The Norwegian Pearl

-The dining options were varied and the food was delicious, whether you chose the buffet or dining room.
-Entertainment on board was enjoyable and diverse.
+The dining options on board were varied, and the food was delicious, whether you chose the buffet or dining room.
+The entertainment available was diverse and enjoyable.
+Personally, my favourite spot on the ship was at the back, where I could sip tea while gazing out at the vast sea.

 Canne

-In the early morning the ship docks in the bay, and we took a small tender to go to the Old Port of Cannes.
-A short walk to the Cannes’ city center, where you’ll find the Quai bus station and the Marine Railway Station.
-It takes roughly 15-20 minutes to walk there.
+From there, it’s just a short walk to the city center where you’ll find the Quai bus station and the Marine Railway Station.
+It takes about 15-20 minutes to walk there.

 Sardinia, Italy